Take a Few Steps toward Living Longer and Stronger!

 Check out these sobering statistics from a (yet another) new study:

-• Brains have 8% less tissue than normal-weight individuals.
+• Have 8% less tissue than normal-weight individuals.

-• Brains look 16 years older than the brains of lean individuals.
+• Look 16 years older than the brains of lean individuals.

 (* No, you’re not the exception.)